Data storage management advantages and challenges explained 12 ways to manage your data storage strategy

 For desktops?

-In the case of a desktop computer, the best storage device often comes down to budget and how the device is being used.
+In the case of a desktop computer, the best storage device often depends on budget and how the device is being used.
+For instance, for users in need of high performance, consumer-grade SSDs with up to 4 TB of storage come at a price that is roughly on par with their HDD counterparts.
+For those who require more storage, however, HDDs are still the best option.
 Many desktop users choose to place the OS on an SSD and then use a separate -- not hybrid -- HDD for data storage.

 Next Steps